danforthcenter/plantcv/docs/pseudocolor.md

 - **Parameters:**
     - gray_img   - Grayscale image data
     - mask       - Binary mask made from selected contours
-    - background - background color/type.
+    - background - Background color/type.
 Options are "image" (gray_img), "white", or "black".
 A mask must be supplied.
     - cmap       - Custom colormap, see [here](https://matplotlib.org/tutorials/colors/colormaps.html) for tips on how to choose a colormap in Matplotlib.
     - min_value  - Minimum value (optional) for range of interest.
     - max_value  - Maximum value (optional) for range of interest.